HassanSajjad-302/HMake/Projects/UE5/README.md

 the producer's RTTI/exception semantics, but their source files are not compiled again.

-The consumer creates its own source-less `UeCppTarget` and static-library PLOAT proxy for each profile-marked module.
-The producer and consumer keep separate DSC, PLOAT, and object-producer graphs.
+The consumer creates its own source-less `UeCppTarget` and static-library Ploat proxy for each profile-marked module.
+The producer and consumer keep separate DSC, Ploat, and object-producer graphs.
 Their only connection is a `BTargetType::UNKNOWN` dependency from the consumer proxy's round-zero target to the producer archive's round-zero target.
 No BMI or object producer crosses the configuration boundary.